tairasoul/YADMB/README.md

 # discord-music-bot
-a music bot because why not
+a music bot because i got bored and made one

 started in december 2022, this is one of the projects i've been working on the longest.